 All the articles are peer-reviewed.
 For more information see the Guide for authors section.

 The first three issues were published annually, and since 2003 the magazine has been published biannually.
-Since 2014, the first issue of the volume contains studies in the field of media, and the second, in the field of performing arts.
-From 2017 we are publishing special issues on art education, and music.
+Since 2014, the first issue of the volume contains studies in the media field, and the second, in the area of performing arts.
+Since 2017 we have been publishing special issues on art education and music.

 Symbolon Journal is available to readers online without financial, legal or technical restrictions, based on the manuscript content integrity maintenance principle.
 Except otherwise noted, the content of the journal uses a Creative Commons 4.0 CC BY license for the manuscript usage rights which permits any use, reproduction, distribution, print, and citation of the work as long as the authors are credited.
 The complete bibliographical data of Symbolon Journal must also be indicated.
 If possible, please also place a link leading to the original publication.

 Following the principle of multiculturalism, this magazine hosts articles in Romanian, English, Hungarian and French languages.

 Symbolon magazine publishes articles, studies, and reviews, dealing with various aspects of theatre and performing arts, film and media, and music, encouraging research from a multidisciplinary and interdisciplinary perspective.

 The journal's mission magazine and its thematic profile were formulated by its founders in 2000: "The Symbolon journal has emerged from the desire to revigorate theatre studies.
 It is a multidisciplinary scientific review that encourages the research of theatrical phenomena from the methodological perspective of theatre sciences.
 Its host studies are related to the history, theory, sociology and semiotics of theatre, as well as to the pedagogy of acting, theatre anthropology, aesthetics, psychology and other scientific fields. "